 Why Is My Dashboard Oil Light On?

-- Check the oil level.
-If it is low, add some engine oil and see if the light goes off.
+- If the oil is low, add some engine oil and see if the light goes off.
 If it does, you’re good to go.

-- If you have enough oil but the engine is running noisily, your oil pump could be faulty.
-You shouldn’t drive until it is fixed.
+- If the oil level is okay, but the engine is running noisily, your oil pump could be faulty.
+Don’t drive until it is fixed.

 Virginia Tire & Auto’s expert technicians can fix your oil system so that it functions smoothly again.
-If your vehicle is safe to drive, bring it to one of our 13 convenient locations to get things taken care of.
-If it is unsafe, call a tow truck to bring it to us and we will get you back on the road.
+If your vehicle is safe to drive, bring it to one of our 17 convenient locations to get things taken care of.
+If it is unsafe, call a tow truck to bring it to us, and we will get you back on the road.